Artsadmin receives EU funding for two major collaborative projects

 Of the 32 organisations who received support in the UK, 62% of awards have gone to organisations based outside of London, with greater geographical distribution of funding this year.

 “Now more than ever, our co-operative bonds with European partners form an essential part of the support we offer artists.
 We are thrilled to deepen and enhance these relationships with existing and new European partners, with the endorsement of Creative Europe.
-We look forward to collaborating with artists to make and share new work not just here in London, but in Aberdeenshire, Tunis, Cork, Brussels, Riga, Santarcangelo, Helsinki and many other places.”Róise Goan, Artistic Director, and Deborah Chadbourn, Executive Director, Artsadmin
+We look forward to collaborating with artists to make and share new work not just here in London, but in Aberdeenshire, Tunis, Cork, Brussels, Riga, Santarcangelo, Helsinki and many other places.”Róise Goan, Artistic Director, and Deborah Chadbourn, former Executive Director, Artsadmin

 “Despite uncertainties around Brexit, creative solidarity remains strong across the UK and rest-of-Europe.”Christoph Jankowski, Head of Culture in England and Culture Advisor UK, Creative Europe Desk and Trustee, Artsadmin